-Finally, sexual assault is never the fault of the victim, and staff should never blame the victim, either directly or indirectly, for the sexual assault or the circumstances surrounding the sexual assault.
+Finally, sexual assault is never the fault of the victim/survivor, and staff must never blame the victim/survivor, either directly or indirectly, for the sexual assault or the circumstances surrounding the sexual assault.

-"Victim blaming" is the act of holding a victim wholly or partially responsible for the offense committed against them, or questioning what a victim could have done differently to prevent or mitigate an offense (see definition in Section 1.5 of these Procedures).
+"Victim blaming" is the act of holding a victim/survivor wholly or partially responsible for the offense committed against them or questioning what a victim/survivor could have done differently to prevent or mitigate an offense (see definition in Section 1.5 of these Procedures).
 Victim blaming can appear in the form of negative reactions or comments from judicial, legal, security, medical, and mental health professionals, as well as from the media, family members, friends, co-workers, religious figures, and community members.